Flag of Chile: Third and current flag

 These designs soon fell into oblivion due to the difficulty in the flag's construction.
 So, the embroidered seal and the eight-pointed asterisk disappeared while the star was kept completely upright.
 In 1854 the proportion was determined in keeping with the colors of the flag, leaving the canton as a square and the ratio of hoist to fly set to 2:3.
 Finally, in 1912, the diameter of the star was established, the precedence of the colors in the presidential flag and decorative cockade was determined, setting the order as blue, white and red from top to bottom or from left to right of the viewer.

 All of these arrangements would later be recast into Supreme Decree No. 1534 of 1967 from the Ministry of the Interior during the government of Eduardo Frei Montalva.
 In this document, the national emblems, coat of arms, the rosette or cockade, and the presidential standard were established.
 Meanwhile, the Political Constitution of Chile of 1980 establishes in the first clause of article 222 that all inhabitants of the republic should respect Chile and its national emblems.

 Few records remain of the original design, the most valuable being that of the flag used in the Declaration of Independence, which had a width of two meters and a length just over two feet.
 The flag was protected by various hereditary institutions until it was stolen in 1980 by members of the Revolutionary Left Movement as a protest against the military dictatorship.
 This group kept the specimen and returned it in late 2003 to the National Historical Museum, where it can be found today.

 There is a rather popular legend in Chile that claims this third Chilean flag won a "Most Beautiful National Flag in the World" contest.
 Its most common version states that this happened in 1907 in Blankenberge, Belgium, in the coast of the Baltic Sea [sic].
 Other versions of this story say this happened in the 19th century, or that the Chilean flag was placed second after the French flag; there are even variations that talk about Chile's national anthem, placing it either in the first place or second, after La Marseillaise.
-The fact that the only documented version of this story gets basic details wrong (Belgium has a coast on the North Sea, not the Baltic Sea) doesn't reflect well on its historical accuracy.
+The fact that the only documented version of this story gets basic details wrong (Belgium has a coast on the North Sea, not the Baltic Sea) does not reflect well on its historical accuracy.